darrellodonnell/sovrin-controlled-docs/keydocs/sovrin-steward-node-specifications.md

    3. Locks down egress ports to limit the ability to jump from Steward Node to some other location.
 1. SHOULD allow remote access (including over SSH) only with two-factor authentication.
 1. MUST NOT allow access (remote or local) by anyone other than assigned admins.

+# REFERENCED BY

+The following key documents rely on this file:

+* Sovrin Steward Agreement v2: